 1. Know your product inside out

 Few things provoke a customer’s ire like asking a question and getting a wrong or incomplete answer.
-It doesn’t matter whether you offer an expansive a selection of items, you’re dropshipping, or you’re new to your product category.
-Not knowing your products is like a singer forgetting the lyrics to a song onstage.
+It doesn’t matter whether you offer an expansive selection of items, you’re dropshipping, or you’re new to your product category.
+Not knowing your products is like a singer forgetting the lyrics to a song while onstage.

 Both you and your staff need a deep knowledge of what your product is and how it’s used.
 Training new hires, even if they’re part-time, should always start with a lesson on what you sell and how it fits into customers’ lives.